 It would probably be best to wait for him to enter your range with a timing kick and a follow up hands, or wait a split second more and use your body and forearms for defenses.

-Let's talk about kicking an opponent which is about to slash you.
-Well if he is standing ready for a front hand straight stab he might use a slashing motion to deflect your wrist first but his initial motion would be the same as straight stab so you would react and execute a defense vs. a straight stab as discussed above.
+How useful is Kicking an opponent trying to slash you.
+If he is standing ready for a front hand straight stab he might use a slashing motion to deflect your wrist first but his initial motion would be the same as straight stab so you would react and execute a defense vs. a straight stab as discussed above.

 But if he is standing with his hand like a barber using a razor, hand in front of his shoulder thumb down now what do you think would be the preferred kick if you are standing in front of him?